- Common Name

 - Genus Species

-- American wigeons are medium-sized ducks.
+- The American wigeon is a medium-sized duck.
 They have a white crown with a green post-ocular stripe and gray on their lower face and neck.
 The breast and flanks are rusty and the back is dark brown.
-American wigeons also have a white patch on the rear portion of the flanks and black under the tail coverts
+These birds also have a white patch on the rear portion of the flanks and black under the tail coverts.

 - Approximately 1.01 kg (2.25 lbs.)